hikoLab/pebcessing/README.md

 ```
 ![example3](https://github.com/hikoLab/pebcessing/blob/images/images/screenshot_hsb_ex.png)

 An example of translate(), rotate().
-Currently, it's possible to rotate only primitive shapes.
+Currently, only primitive shapes are able to rotate.
+(At the Basalt platform, images are also able to rotate.)

 ```Processing
 #include "sketch.h"